A nonperturbative test of nucleation calculations for strong phase transitions: Introduction

 At some critical temperature $T_c$, the effective potential energy develops two or more degenerate minima as a function of some order parameter, but the system remains in the higher energy metastable phase even after it is energetically less favourable, as the temperature continues to fall.
 Eventually this will lead into bubble nucleation, where bubbles of the stable phase form.

-In the field theoretical context -- at zero temperature -- a metastable vacuum state can decay via quantum tunnelling~\cite{Kobzarev:1974cp}.
+In field theory at zero temperature, a metastable vacuum state can decay via quantum tunnelling~\cite{Kobzarev:1974cp}.
 A complete one-loop calculation of the rate of this process was first carried out by Coleman and Callan~\cite{Coleman:1977py, Callan:1977pt}, using a saddlepoint approximation of the path integral.
 This result has since been rederived from a number of perspectives and formalisms~\cite{Plascencia:2015pga, Andreassen:2016cff, Ai:2019fri}.

-At high temperature, bubbles may also nucleate classically.
-Within classical field theory, a complete one-loop calculation for this process was first carried out by Langer~\cite{Langer:1967ax, Langer:1969bc, langer1974metastable}, extending the tree-level theory of Cahn and Hilliard~\cite{cahn1959free}.
+At high temperature, bubbles can nucleate classically.
+Within classical field theory, a complete one-loop calculation for this process was first carried out by Langer~\cite{Langer:1967ax, Langer:1969bc}, extending the tree-level theory of Cahn and Hilliard~\cite{cahn1959free}.
 However, the analogous calculation within quantum field theory is much less clear.
 Early papers by Linde~\cite{Linde:1980tt} and Affleck~\cite{Affleck:1980ac} gave slightly different expressions in the high temperature regime.
 Neither agrees with the classical result of Langer.

 The above methods all depend on a semiclassical picture of the bubble and its fluctuations.
-A fully numerical, non-perturbative lattice calculation of the bubble nucleation rate was introduced in Ref.~\cite{Moore:2000jw}.
+A fully numerical, lattice calculation of the bubble nucleation rate was introduced in Ref.~\cite{Moore:2000jw}.
 At the time, the focus was on the physics of the minimal Standard Model, where a first-order phase transition would have arisen from radiative corrections to the quartic Higgs potential.
 In Ref.~\cite{Moore:2001vf} a toy model with similar features was studied.
-More recently, in Ref.~\cite{Gould:2022ran} a more complete study of nucleation in the minimal Standard Model was carried out, motivated by the idea that any sufficiently heavy new particles could be integrated out~\cite{Gould:2019qek}.
+Recently a more complete study of nucleation in the minimal Standard Model was carried out~\cite{Gould:2022ran}, motivated by the idea that any sufficiently heavy new particles could be integrated out~\cite{Gould:2019qek}.

-Another approach has been to study thermal nucleation directly as a real time process~\cite{Grigoriev:1988bd, valls1990nucleation, Alford:1991qg, Alford:1993zf, Alford:1993ph, Borsanyi:2000ua, Batini:2023zpi, Pirvu:2023plk}.
+Another approach has been to study thermal nucleation directly as a real time process~\cite{Grigoriev:1988bd, valls1990nucleation, Alford:1993zf, Alford:1993ph, Borsanyi:2000ua, Batini:2023zpi, Pirvu:2023plk}.
 This involves evolving the lattice in time, waiting until a growing bubble appears and recording the time taken for the bubble to appear.
 Since the nucleation rate can vary over many orders of magnitude, this approach is only viable over a narrow temperature range.

 We consider what we call the real scalar theory~\cite{Gould:2021dzl}, with Lagrangian

 where $\sigma$, $m^2$, $g$ and $\lambda$ are the model parameters, $J_1$ and $J_2$ represent operators of other fields, and we have used mostly plus signature.
 Such a scalar field may couple to the Standard Model, through Higgs portal interactions (with $J_1 = \kappa_1 H^\dagger H$ and $J_2 = \kappa_2 H^\dagger H /2$) or serve as a toy model in itself to test key ideas.